 Hair As A Barrier

-Opposite to the first theory, there is another belief.
-According to this, your armpit hair traps the sweat and causes a moist environment.
-This environment acts as a perfect breeding ground for the bacteria.
-As bacterial growth increases, there will be more odor and risk of infections.
+Opposite the first theory, there is another belief.
+According to this, armpit hair traps sweat and creates a moist environment.
+This environment acts as a perfect breeding ground for bacteria.
+As bacterial growth increases, there will be more odor and a higher risk of infections.

 Part 2: Will Shaving Armpits Reduce Sweat?